Rajesh-DataAnalyst/MoviesData-Dashboard-1980-2020-/README.md

    Files in Repository-
 - `Movies_Dashboard.pbix`: Power BI file containing the complete dashboard.
 - `README.md`: This file with project details.
-- `Data.csv` : The dataset used for analysis.
+- `MoviesData.csv` : The dataset used for analysis.

-Contact
+Contact:-
 If you have any questions or suggestions, feel free to reach out:

-Name: Your Name
+Name: Rajesh M
 Email: rajeshmusine@gmail.com
 LinkedIn:  [Rajesh M] www.linkedin.com/in/rajesh-m-92b182341
 GitHub:  https://github.com/Rajesh-DataAnalyst/Rajesh.git